Blue Bird reduced no call, no shows by 30% with TeamSense. Learn How.

 How To Tell If an Employee Has An Excessive Amount of Unscheduled Absences

-To figure out if an employee has a problem with excessive absences, you'll need to review his or her attendance history and go over the recorded absences.
+To figure out if an employee has a problem with excessive absences, you'll need to review his or her file and go over the recorded absences.
 According to the Academy to Innovate HR, 1.5% of aggregated absence is illness-related.3 That means that anything above that 1.5% threshold is usually because of non-illness-related reasons, such as personal issues or work conflicts.

 To decide if the employee absences are unreasonable, you’ll need to base your decision on the underlying reason for the various absence rates, your company’s policies and procedures when it comes to time off, and the average level of absences expected in your industry or at your worksite.
 Of course, this is another reason why having an attendance policy at your company is essential.